Home / Finland Compare Privacy Laws

 The Finnish Deviation: Finland has utilized its right to lower this threshold to the absolute minimum allowed by the EU.
 Under Section 5 of the Finnish Data Protection Act, a child can legally provide digital consent for their personal data to be processed at the age of 13.

 If your business targets younger teenagers in Finland, your age-gating mechanisms and consent management platforms must be precisely calibrated to this 13-year-old threshold.
 For users under 13, explicit, verifiable consent must be obtained from a parent or legal guardian.
+Learn more about age restrictions and parental consent requirements across the EU.

 2. Exceptionally Strict Workplace Privacy Laws